GOEREND VALVE BODY

 A constant pressure valve body is normally used for trucks that are racing or with engines that have high power.

-We have seen the stock 2nd band apply lever break with stock valve body pressures, not often but we have seen it happen.
-If you are installing a valve body with higher pressures we recommend you remove the transmission and install a lever made with a stronger material.
+We have seen the stock 2nd band apply lever break with stock valve body pressures, not often, but we have seen it happen.
+If a valve body is being installed with higher pressures we recommend you remove the transmission and install a lever made with a stronger material.

 We do make a stock pressure valve body with all the other features in our high pressure valve bodies.